1996 in Pakistan: Births

 The repeated bomb blasts in major cities of Punjab during 1995-1996 terrorized people.
 During the year 1995–96, this state was in great curse and the government was in several dilemmas.
-The opposition party of Mian Muhammad Nawaz Sharif made the situation of law and order.
-This resulted in dissolution of the assemblies...

 Deaths

-In 1996 two-thousands people were killed in Karachi.
+In 1996, 2,000 people were killed in Karachi.
 The PPP, with its own government in Sindh, had the unique opportunity to heal the wounds of ethnic violence in Karachi.